woocommerce/woocommerce-blocks/docs/block-client-apis/checkout/checkout-api.md

 -   `onCheckoutAfterProcessingWithSuccess`: Used to register observers that will be invoked after checkout has been processed by the server successfully.
 -   `onCheckoutAfterProcessingWithError`: Used to register observers that will be invoked after checkout has been processed by the server and there was an error.
 -   `onCheckoutBeforeProcessing`: Used to register observers that will be invoked after the checkout has been submitted but before the processing request is sent to the server.
--   `dispatchActions`: This is an object with various functions for dispatching status in the checkout.
-It is not exposed to extensions but is for internal use only.
 -   `orderId`: The order id for the order attached to the current checkout.
 -   `isCart`: This is true if the cart is being viewed.
 Note: usage of `CheckoutProvider` will automatically set this to false.
 There is also a `CartProvider` that wraps children in the `ShippingDataProvider` and exposes the same api as checkout context.
 The `CartProvider` automatically sets `isCart` to true.
 This allows components that implement `useCheckoutContext` to use the same api in either the cart or checkout context but still have specific behaviour to whether `isCart` is true or not.
 -   `hasOrder`: This is true when orderId is truthy.